adncllng/vmock/src/pages/home/index.md

 Artist Statement

 I hold the act of representation socially accountable and dedicate my practice to intersectional working-class struggles.
 Every day I work to better understand my responsibilities and privileges as a human, woman, settler, and artist who wishes to be in solidarity with people whose realities are different than my own.
 I could not do my work if weren't for the multifaceted expertise and generosity of the people I collaborate with.
-Any financial and material compensation that stems from collaborative work is shared between my collaborators and me through a transparent and mutual deliberation process based on each project's specificities.
+Any financial and material compensation that stems from my collaborative work is shared between my collaborators and me through a mutual and informed deliberation process based on each project's specificities.

 Recent Press Coverage